 This course is an introduction into the field of chemistry.
 The topics of matter and its changes, atomic structure, periodic law, chemical formulas, chemical equations, the physical states of matter, solutions, suspensions, carbon compounds and stoichiometry will be discussed.
-A notebook and research project are required.
-Purchase of a scientific calculator is recommended.
+Purchase of a scientific calculator is required.
 Splash-proof chemical safety goggles must be purchased.
 Recommended for all juniors.